2ndSightLab/ai-tracker/awswishlist.md

 ## AWS Wish List

 This is a list of my wishes on the [AWS Builder Center](https://builder.aws.com/wishlist) related to this project.
 These are things that cost me time, money, or both or didn't allow me to implement the security controls and cost management controls the way I wanted.
 I mean it doesn't hurt to ask, right?

+These wishes are likely most applicable to those involved in AWS account security, cost management, governance, and Kiro CLI users.
 If you like any of these wishes I included a link below and you can give them a thunbs up if you would like to see them implemented as well.

 ## Status